-If this alternative is selected one or more of the sterilization procedures discussed in Appendix K would be conducted.
+If this alternative is selected one of the above sterilization procedures would be conducted.
 Most, if not all, mares selected to return to the HMA would be sterilized.
 The number of mares to be sterilized would depend on the success of gathering additional mares beyond the low end of AML.
-Approximately 20 mares could be sterilized but no more than 50% of the mares remaining on the HMA would be sterilized.
+Approximately 20 mares could be sterilized.
 Only mares that are old enough to have had the opportunity to pass on their genetic traits would be selected for sterilization.
 Treated mares would be freeze marked for identification purposes.
 The procedure would take place at a veterinarian's facility thus giving the horses the best possible care and post operation observation and recovery.
 As the surgery would be conducted at a private facility, public observation of the surgical procedure would not be allowed, however; BLM FFO would be willing to consider observation by an unaffiliated, licensed veterinarian if the contracted veterinarian consents.

-2.2.5 Alternative E: No Action
+2.2.5 Alternative E: No Action - Continuation of Existing Management.

-Under the No Action Alternative, no gather or removal of excess horses would occur and no management actions would be undertaken to address the overpopulation wild horses at this time.
-The No Action Alternative does not comply with the WFRHBA of 1971, regulations, House Range RMP and does not meet the purpose and need for action in this EA.
-It is included as a basis for comparison with the Proposed Action.
+Under the No Action Alternative, no gather would occur and no additional management actions would be undertaken to control the size of the wild horse population at this time.
+The No Action Alternative does not comply with the WFRHBA of 1971, regulations, Approved House Range

+RMP (1986) and does not meet the purpose and need for action in this EA, however, it is included as a basis for comparison with the Proposed Action.